By Attorney Cliff Hypsher

 Colorado's DUI (a.k.a.
 DWI or OUI)laws and penalties are among the toughest in the nation.
 The State's "legal limit" of 0.05 BAC is the lowest in the United States.
-Even a first DUI can land you in jail.
-If jail is required some judges will not authorize in-home detention / ankle monitor if your alcohol level was particularly high.
-Penalties for second Colorado DUI include mandatory jail, in some cases without the possibility of alternative sentencing.
-A third Colorado DUI, DWAI or DUID is punishable by sixty days mandatory jail without possibility of in-home detention / ankle monitor.
+Even a first Arapahoe DUI can land you in jail.
+If jail is required some judges will not authorize in-home detention/ ankle monitor particularly if your alcohol level was above 0.15 BAC.
+Penalties for second Colorado DUI include mandatory jail, in some cases without work release or electronic monitoring.
+A third Arapahoe County DUI, DWAI or DUID is punishable by sixty days mandatory jail without possibility of in-home detention / ankle monitor.
 Any prior conviction can be counted even if it occurred thirty years ago in another state.
 Lindsay Flanigan Courthouse - Denver The jail periods above are only mandatory minimums.
 Under Colorado's DUI law you may be sentenced to one year in jail for any DUI, DUID or second DWAI.
 A second year in jail is possible if court ordered probation is not completed satisfactorily.
-Pursuant to this law, Denver will require at least 90 days jail for a probation violation.
+Pursuant to this law, Denver will usually require at least 90 days jail for a probation violation.

 Consulting an Arapahoe County DUI attorney as soon as possible after you are released from custody makes good sense considering the possible consequences.
 Most Colorado DUI lawyers will give you a free consultation.
 I provide a telephone consultation, free of charge.
 Telephone consultations usually last about 15-30 minutes.

 DUI-ADVISOR.com was started in 1998 to help people facing Colorado drunk driving charges.
 Since then the website has grown to include information on just about every topic relevant to a Colorado DUI.
 Below, you will find some simple first steps you should take if you are fighting a drunk driving charge.
 Part II discusses driver's license consequences.
 Part III concerns Criminal Penalties for Colorado DUIs.
 For out-of-state residents please review Colorado DUI law for Non-residents.